Re-install of Kepler-x.y doesn't overwrite modules.txt

 Before we do any changes, I think we can agree on what the correct behavior it should be.
 In my opinion, re-installation should replace both existing version and existing suite, no matter this re-installation is newer or older than other Kepler versions on the machine.

-#2 Updated by jianwu jianwu almost 7 years ago
+#2 Updated by jianwu jianwu about 7 years ago

 After discussion with Dan, we think it is correct to keep its suite configuration even a Kepler version is uninstalled and re-installed.
 Many software uninstallation and re-installation keep user settings.